therobbiedavis/Feeding-Foundation/README.md

 node pregeocode.js
 ```

 > **Note**: Google is recommended for production.
-Nominatim is public and rate-limited—use only for testing small datasets.
+Nominatim is free but has strict rate limits and usage policies—use only for testing small datasets.

-## 🤝 Contributing
+## Contributing

-We welcome contributions from everyone!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for comprehensive guidelines.
+We'd love your help to make Feeding Foundation even better!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)